Wide format printers are necessary for designing and photography business that print large sized pieces.

 1. HP Designjet T100 – 24″ D Sized Printer – Most Affordable Plotter

-- Save space by placing the world's smallest...
+- Print in-house with the world's smallest...

 The HP DesignJet T100 printer is one of the most affordable 24 inch wide format printers in the market.
 As such, this is one of the most ideal printers for architectural and engineering firms.